-- Notification of intention to use interim measures, including suspension powers under the Code; - Directions to withhold revenues, provide information, or suspend services; - Issue of Warning Notices and any subsequent Tribunal preparatory notifications or directions; - Provision of adjudication reports and alerts ahead of any publications. - 73.
+- Provision of adjudication reports and alerts ahead of any publications. - 73.
 Whilst the Executive will normally communicate with such stakeholders at these points as a minimum, it may not be practical or appropriate in all cases to communicate at every stage, depending on the facts of each case (such as where the Executive has determined that it is in the public interest to seek interim measures without prior notice to a provider).

-Role of PhonepayPlus' Investigation Oversight Panel
+Role of the PSA's Investigation Oversight Panel

 - 74. The Head of Investigations and Enforcement has primary control over ongoing investigations and enforcement action undertaken by the Executive.
 The person in this role manages the Investigations Team undertaking the tasks associated with those enforcement activities.
-The new PhonepayPlus Investigation Oversight Panel (IOP) includes members of the Leadership Team and non-executive PhonepayPlus Board members.
+The new PSA IOP includes members of the Leadership Team and non-executive PSA Board members.
 Given the potential reliance necessary on legal advice during case management, whilst the General Counsel who sits on the Leadership Team will be involved in the IOP, s/he will not take part in considering any investigation in which s/he has been previously involved.
-Furthermore, the Chairman of PhonepayPlus will focus on leading the organisation and will not be involved in the IOP. - 75.
+Furthermore, the Chairman of the PSA will focus on leading the organisation and will not be involved in the IOP. - 75.
 The IOP acts as a group providing oversight and quality assurance of investigations in support of the Head of Investigations and Enforcement.
-At specific stages of any investigation members of the IOP give consideration to the planned enforcement activities undertaken by the Investigations Team and may make recommendations and endorse proposed activities. - 76.
-The key stages of any Track 2 investigation may include: - Assessment of any required interim measures; - Assessment of potential breaches and sanctions in draft Warning Notices; - Assessment of any acceptance of breaches and sanctions by relevant parties, with the possibility of settlement. - 77.
+At specific stages of any investigation members of the IOP give consideration to the planned enforcement activities undertaken by the Investigations Team and may endorse proposed activities or suggest alternative ones. - 76.
+The key stages of any Track 2 investigation may include: - Assessment of any required Interim measures; - Assessment of potential breaches and sanctions in draft Warning Notices; - Assessment of any acceptance of breaches and sanctions by relevant parties, with the possibility of settlement. - 77.
 At each of these stages, the Investigations Team will submit requisite information to designated members of the IOP for consideration, for which a meeting may be convened.
-When an IOP recommendation is required, normally three (and no less than two) eligible members will be convened for a meeting either in person or via conference call.
+When an IOP consideration is required, normally three (and no less than two) eligible members will be convened for a meeting either in person or via conference call.
 This would normally involve: - up to two members of the Leadership Team; and, - a non-executive Board member.
 Where there is no Board member sitting at the meeting, a report summarising the outcome will be made to the Board after the meeting. - 78.
 Also attending the meeting of the IOP will be a Secretariat for the panel, the Head of Investigations and Enforcement, and the relevant Investigations Team member working on the case, who will coordinate any actions required based on the recommendations of the IOP.
-This may involve making further enquiries to gather or test evidence; switching the case from Track 2 procedure to a Track 1 based on a review of evidence gathered; issue a formal notification to a relevant provider in accordance with the Code, such as a Warning Notice; or consider the closure of the case and other regulatory activities.
+This may involve making further enquiries to gather or test evidence; switching the case from Track

 &lt;sup>17 The information required will vary depending on the stage of the investigation.
-Where not otherwise obvious, the Investigations Team member will also provide a paragraph summarising the nature of the service, and PhonepayPlus' concerns.
+Where not otherwise obvious, the Investigations Team member will also provide a paragraph summarising the nature of the service, and PSA's concerns.